ellisztamas/faps/docs/tutorials/06_simulating_data.rst

 this would not be the case when minor allele frequency is low and there are many candidates.

 This cell sets up the simulation.
-I'm considering 50 loci, and mu=0.0015, but varying sample size and allele frequency.
+I’m considering 50 loci, and mu=0.0015, but varying sample size and allele frequency.

 .. code:: ipython3